 Since DE doesn't soften in the liquid you stir it in, it kills intestinal critters like tapeworms the same way it kills fleas on the outside.

-(For other natural ways to kill intestinal worms in dogs, please read Dog Worm Medicine.)
+(For other natural ways to kill intestinal worms in dogs, please read Natural Dog Dewormer.)

-6. Kills Fleas in Your Home - Non-poisonous flea control.
-For carpets, bedding etc. you can buy a broadcaster or use an empty baby powder container.
-Sprinkle lightly and rub or brush in with a broom.
-For more complete instructions, scroll down to "Tools Needed for Application" of boric acid, since it will be the same.
-Find this at Fleas In House.
+4. Kills Fleas in Your Home - Non-poisonous flea control.
+For carpets, bedding etc. you can sprinkle them lightly and rub or brush in with a broom.
+Find more at Fleas In House.